MatheusMulder/zperformance_analysis_abap_st05/README.md

 ![](ST05_5.png)

-# ST05 fields and screen can be different based on the database of the server.
+# ST05 fields and screen can be different based on the database of the server AND SAP_APL/S4CORE

 Example: